pasqal-io/qadence/docs/digital_analog_qc/analog-qubo.md

 ```

 The QAOA algorithm needs a variational quantum circuit with optimizable parameters.
-We use a fully analog circuit composed of two global rotations per layer on
+For that purpose, we use a fully analog circuit composed of two global rotations per layer on
 different axes of the Bloch sphere.
 The first rotation corresponds to the mixing Hamiltonian and the second one to the
 embedding Hamiltonian (given by the register coordinates and equivalent to a